1886 N167 Old Judge: A Closer Look At The First Baseball Card Set

 1886 N167 Card Availability: Very Rare

-The late James Blumenthal, a vintage collector that was well revered by folks over at the Net54 Baseball Forums was able to piece together a full set of the N167 cards, a feat that might be equated to climbing Mt Everest while blindfolded.
+The late James Blumenthal, a vintage collector well revered by folks over at the Net54 Baseball Forums was able to piece together a full set of the N167 cards, a feat that might be equated to climbing Mt Everest while blindfolded.

 As for recent sales, a PSA 3 of HOFer Roger Connor sold for close to $30K at auction in early 2018.
 We also found the sale of a SGC 45 Buck Ewing card in 2016, which sold for $51,000.
 Given the scarcity of the cards, I’d say that was a bargain purchase.
 That card would easily reach well into the six figures in a sale today.